Niiikoc/Klipper_Auto_Light/README.md

 Works with any Klipper-supported light control pin.

 You can combine it with other light control macros for manual overrides if desired.

+🪄 License

+This project is licensed under the MIT License.